royleochan/royleochan/README.md

-### I'm a year 2 student at the National University of Singapore
+### I'm a year 3 student at the National University of Singapore

-- Studying a double degree in computer science and business administration
+- Studying computer science with a minor in business management.

 ### Connect with me: